FrancescaArtioli/LTEBS_2021_II_Group_06_EAGLE/README.md

 - CY8KIT-059.lbr, downloaded from https://github.com/dado93/Cypress-Eagle

-- Group_06_Library.lbr, a custom library for TMUX1208 and TCA9546A.
+- Group_06_Library.lbr, a custom library for TMUX1208 and TCA9546A from Texas Instruments.

 ### Notes on Group_06_Library.lbr
 -	We have decided to design the pads for both components TMUX1208 (package QFN-16) and TCA9546A (package TSSOP-16) with a rectangular shape.